HillaryDanan/abstraction-intelligence/README.md

 ## Reading Order

 1. **Abstraction Is All You Need** — establishes abstraction as primitive
-2. **Abstraction Beyond Compression** — addresses the compression objection; establishes compositionality as what abstraction adds
+2. **Abstraction Beyond Compression** — addresses the compression objection; establishes compositionality as what abstraction adds; develops metrics for measuring compositionality; identifies architectural conditions under which compression yields abstraction
 3. **Abstraction Constrained** — addresses the vacuity objection; establishes what abstraction is and is not; distinguishes from input operations (perception, attention) and downstream operations (memory, learning, reasoning, decision-making, action)
+4. **Prediction Requires Abstraction** — addresses the predictive processing alternative; establishes that prediction presupposes representational content that abstraction provides
-4. **Recursive Abstraction** — establishes when computation must bend back on itself; formalizes the mathematical role of *e* in self-referential dynamics
+5. **Recursive Abstraction** — establishes when computation must bend back on itself; formalizes the mathematical role of *e* in self-referential dynamics
-5. **The Developmental Spectrum of Abstraction** — establishes that abstraction capacity develops through qualitatively distinct stages; locates LLMs on this spectrum
+6. **The Developmental Spectrum of Abstraction** — establishes that abstraction capacity develops through qualitatively distinct stages; locates LLMs on this spectrum
-6. **Consciousness as Emergent Abstraction** — applies the framework to consciousness specifically; builds on stage 4 (self-referential abstraction)
+7. **Consciousness as Emergent Abstraction** — applies the framework to consciousness specifically; builds on stage 4 (self-referential abstraction)
-7. **Self and World** — grounds the framework in the foundational self/not-self distinction
+8. **Self and World** — grounds the framework in the foundational self/not-self distinction
-8. **The Hard Problem Dissolved** — addresses phenomenal experience via embodied self-world information
+9. **The Hard Problem Dissolved** — addresses phenomenal experience via embodied self-world information
-9. **Time as Embodied Abstraction** — extends embodiment analysis to temporal reasoning and LLM limitations
+10. **Time as Embodied Abstraction** — extends embodiment analysis to temporal reasoning and LLM limitations
-10. **Emotion as Embedded Information** — applies self-world integration to emotion; synthesizes major emotion theories
+11. **Emotion as Embedded Information** — applies self-world integration to emotion; synthesizes major emotion theories
-11. **Social Dynamics** — scales the framework to multi-agent environments; shows recursive abstraction structure of social cognition
+12. **Social Dynamics** — scales the framework to multi-agent environments; shows recursive abstraction structure of social cognition

 ---